oleksandr-bilyk/Blog/AppServiceHttpClientFactory/Readme.md

    3. Use other protocol connection pools (e.g. SQL connection pools).

 Here is the list of articles and key concepts that it is possible to mine from them:
+- [DI scopes in IHttpClientFactory message handlers don't work like you think they do](https://andrewlock.net/understanding-scopes-with-ihttpclientfactory-message-handlers/)This one is good deep article that proves results of our debugging.
 - [Use IHttpClientFactory to implement resilient HTTP requests](https://docs.microsoft.com/en-us/dotnet/architecture/microservices/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests)
   Provides general practice is to use IHttpClientFactory with dependency injection.
 - [Make HTTP requests using IHttpClientFactory in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/http-requests?view=aspnetcore-5.0)